 It gets better, as Jaguar has just revealed a comprehensively updated version which we’ll be driving soon.
 It’s been given a whole host of chassis upgrades, which might just end the ‘is the F-Type a sports car?’ debate for good.

 With the Elise and Exige firmly in track weapon territory, we’d argue that the (marginally) softer Evora is the Lotus that best fits the sports car bill.
 It’s easily the most engaging car on this list, and one of the most exciting.
-So, you might be wondering why it’s last.
+So, you might be wondering why it’s near the bottom.

 This is because it’s incredibly dated.
 The Evora has been kicking around in one form or another for over 10 years, and particularly on the inside, that shows.
 This is an issue when some of the fancy versions are sold for six-figure sums.